-One of the modifiers of the subject is the adjective on its Stout is modified by the adverb somewhat.
-Hence the parties somewhat stout is represented by a triangle with a line ca point, and somewhat is represented by a triangle on a in upper line.
+One of the modifiers of the subject is the adjective stout.
+Stout is modified by the adverb somewhat.
+Hence the phrase somewhat stout is represented by a triangle with a line on its point, and somewhat is represented by a triangle on this upper line.

-The same arrangement in the predicate may be seen The wind blows very violently.
-Here the adverb viole modifies the predicate verb blows, and the adverb very modifies violently. $\wedge$
+The same arrangement in the predicate may be seen in The wind blows very violently.
+Here the adverb violently modifies the predicate verb blows, and the adverb very modifies violently. \wedge